TRU PRO BONO STUDENTS CANADA CHAPTER

 Students will work with CAEFS leadership team to analyze existing and emergent issues in the federal prisons designated for women.
 They will then research and write memos on these identified issues to be used in CAEFS systemic advocacy and legal work.
 They will also support with work related to addressing these issues, which may include filing Access to Information Requests, drafting Habeas Corpus Applications, etc.

-*Upper-years only. **Students who have completed Administrative Law are preferred. ***Students who are aligned with CAEFS’ vision and statement of purpose will likely benefit the most from this project.
-Strong analytical skills and written communication. |
+***Students who are aligned with CAEFS’ vision and statement of purpose will likely benefit the most from this project.
+Strong analytical skills and written communication.

 CFBX 92.5FM "THE X" RADIO STATION – PUBLIC LEGAL EDUCATION BROADCAST